slippery39/shayne-website-2021/src/articles/post-mortem-pokemon/post-mortem-pokemon.md

 based on ease of implementing certain features.
 It is not perfect and has some flaws and inconsistencies with the implementation, but I feel like this architecture could be a good start for many other turn-based games I want to make in the future.

-There are some things I would do differently from the start.
-For example, if I could somehow be able to express a BattleBehaviour in pure data that could increase the flexibility of my architecture by allowing me to easily modify or create them at runtime or save them to a database or file.
-When I work on another turn based game project, I will look into figuring out how to do this.
+One thing I would do different was try to find a way to express the battle behaviours in a more modular way.
+Currently they are classes that we need to instantiate, which makes it impossible to modify them at runtime like we can with the Techniques or Pokemon.
+If I could create them in a modular way and modify them at runtime it would open up a lot more ways that
+I could program in certain abilities.

 **Artificial Intelligence**

-Artificial Intelligence is sort of a buzzword these days, so when I say Artificial Intelligence, I actually just mean general programming instructions.
-There were no neural networks or machine learning techniques used.
+Artificial Intelligence is sort of a buzzword these days, so when I say Artificial Intelligence, i'm not talking about neural networks or machine learning.
+In this project the AI is just based off of an algorithm.

 I wanted to add a bunch of Pokemon, Techniques and Abilities to the game so I researched a way that could write an A.I. without needing to